bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/README.md

 ## Wednesday Mar 6
 - What went well (in the context of working on the assignment) today?
+    - The tweets load, the models predict, and all the parts work together.

 - What was particularly interesting or surprising about the topic(s) today?
+    - Seeing more complex functions running on a web application.
+Also, learning to use the python debugger.
 - What was the most challenging part of the work today, and why?
+    - Keeping track of which applications are in control of which parts of our own app, so that I can look up the proper documentation.